MightyMango1/Testy/README.md

  > - editing flashcards
  > - creating quizzes using existing flashcards from a set

+### User Epics
+> Add study sets
+> * Story: Add ability for the user to create their own study sets with flashcards
+> Edit study sets
+> * Story: Allow users to edit the flashcard decks and individual cards they make.
+This should include changes to the title or description of different flashcards as well as changing the order of the set.
+> Title/description for cards
+> * Story: Give users the option to make a front word/term and a back description for each card in a set
+> Save edits to cards
+> * Story: Integrate changes made by the user to individual cards or study sets.
+Think of how to best keep track of updates to different components of sets a user would make.
+> Delete study sets + individual flashcards
+> * Story: Allow users to delete flashcard decks instead of leaving them as duplicates or unused sets.
+Make sure users also have the option to delete individual flashcards.

 ### Navigation Diagram
 > ![image](https://github.com/user-attachments/assets/2cef4ecc-9965-4202-b245-d89bf719466c)
 > The navigation diagram shows the main functionality of the application and what to do in order to access each specific function (e.x profile or create new sets).